10up/restricted-site-access/README.md

 Please note that setting `RSA_FORCE_RESTRICTION` will override `RSA_FORBID_RESTRICTION` if both are set.

-### Can I access website based on whitelist custom https headers?
+### Can I provide access to my site based on custom HTTP headers?
-You can use the `restricted_site_access_is_restricted` filter hook to allow site access to whitelist custom headers.
+You can use the `restricted_site_access_is_restricted` filter hook to allow access based on custom headers.
-Whitelist custom header should be present in the request with unique value.
-You can whitelist more than one custom trusted header.
+The custom header you want to allow should be present in the request with a unique value.
+You can allow more than one custom header.
 You can change these values if compromised to protect your site.

-Add custom trusted header in `$allowed_custom_trusted_headers` in code snippet and Place the following PHP code in the theme's functions.php file or in a simple plug-in:
+See below for an example code snippet you can utilize:

 ```php
 <?php